airr-community/airr-standards/CONTRIBUTING.md

 * PATCH = Software updates

-New and updated software tools will increment the PATCH number, assuming that the implementation specifications have not changed.
+New and updated software tools will generally increment the PATCH number, assuming that the implementation specifications have not changed.
 The current MiAIRR version is V1 (i.e. MAJOR = 1), and it is expected that this version will rarely change as it required formal adoption by the AIRR Community.
 Currently, MINOR = 0 as the implementation specifications are in pre-release form going through many changes.
 Once they are released (i.e. v1.1.0) then MINOR will be incremented whenever a backwards incompatible change is introduced.

 The airr-standards repository uses release branches to maintain stable